mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-05-file-compression.md

 ## Exercise questions

-* What is a file exension?
+* What is a file extension?
 * What are the file extensions for the following compression formats?
   * Zip
   * Gzip